Singles holidays in August

 If you dream of a safari in Africa, you could meet endangered mountain gorillas in the wild on a fabulous trip to Rwanda which has unusually low single supplements.
 The 9-day group tour includes a day’s gorilla trekking in the Parc Nacional de Volcans, a guided walk to see chimps and colobus monkeys and a forest canopy walk in Nyungwe.

-For a safari on a budget, check out these overland tours of Africa.
+And for anyone who’s ruled out a solo safari due to the cost, check out these overland tours of Africa.
 Groups are made up of between 12 and 24 passengers, with 60% travelling alone.

 For a truly unique experience, you could travel as a sighted companion for Traveleyes, a company that runs holidays for blind people.
 In exchange for helping with guiding and describing the sights, you’ll get a hefty discount on the price of your trip.
 See the full range of holidays which includes hiking in the Lake District, touring Sri Lanka and Jordan, city breaks in Athens and Budapest, and a safari in Zimbabwe and Botswana.

 Whatever your passion, there are some great holidays around tailored to different interests – ideal for singles as well, as you’re guaranteed to have plenty in common with your fellow travellers.